Roseman104/rust_https/README.md

 inside of the directory you want the project to be created:
 `cargo new project_name_here`

-This will get Cargo to make a project and do some house keeping like make a gitignore so you don't inadvertenly try to post executables and so forth to github.
+This will get Cargo to make a project and do some house keeping like make a gitignore so you don't inadvertently try to post executables and so forth to github.

 Copy the contents of the main.rs file to your main and edit the cargo.toml.